Scale-up Innovation Competition

 IGI has a strong preference to fund partnerships in low- and middle-income countries.

-All J-PAL affiliated researchers, IGI invited researchers, and J-PAL offices are eligible to apply in collaboration with their government partners.
+For scale-up projects, all J-PAL affiliated researchers, IGI invited researchers, J-PAL offices and NGOs are eligible to apply in collaboration with their government partners.
 All applicants are required to have a J-PAL affiliated or IGI invited researcher involved in the project to apply.
-All proposals may include collaborators outside of this network including other researchers and NGO partners.
+All proposals may include other collaborators outside of this network including other researchers and NGO partners.
 IGI invited researchers are eligible to apply for projects to adapt, pilot, and/or scale findings from evaluations in the J-PAL network, which includes any randomized evaluation funded by a J-PAL initiative, implemented by a J-PAL office, and/or that had a J-PAL affiliated researcher as a co-PI.

 Only projects with a specific government partner(s) will be considered.
 IGI has a strong preference to fund projects in low- and middle-income countries.
 For all IGI projects, the implementing partner has to be a government body or a non-governmental partner delivering services through government infrastructure (e.g. government schools, clinics, etc.) with the government actively involved in the partnership.
 Government partners can be national, state, regional, provincial, city, etc., including individual ministries or agencies.
 Governments must be the main recipients of technical assistance, but governments cannot be the receiving institutions of funds.
 Receiving institutions can include J-PAL offices, IPA offices, and other non-governmental partners working with J-PAL affiliated and IGI invited researchers.

-If you are uncertain about whether your team is eligible, please email [email protected]
+If you are uncertain about whether your team is eligible to apply for a scale-up project, please email [email protected]vertyactionlab.org.